 Shadow of War The Shadow Wars Guide

 You'll come to the Shadow Wars section of Shadow of War, after you've completed The Bright Lord mission, bringing a temporary close to the events of the main plot.
-Since we'll be dealing with the endgame of Shadow of War, consider this your spoiler warning for the story of the game.
+Since we'll be dealing with the Shadow of War endgame, consider this your spoiler warning for the story of the game.

 But how do the Shadow Wars actually play in Shadow of War?
 As soon as you begin the mode, which kicks off the second you complete the Bright Lord mission, you'll receive a notification that Cirith Ungol in under siege.
 We should note that these Siege Missions aren't actually timed, so you begin them whenever you wish.
 Therefore, you should definitely make sure you take all the time you need to prepare to defend your Fortress.